Zer0-Bug/Project_SpaceShooterGame-.-SFML/README.md

 ## Overview

-This project is a simple space shooter game coded and designed in C language using SFML (Simple and Fast Multimedia Library) graphics mode.
+This project is a simple space shooter game coded and designed in C++ language using SFML (Simple and Fast Multimedia Library) graphics mode.
 The game is inspired by classic arcade shooters where players control a spaceship to destroy enemy ships.

 ## Features